 I broke up the monotony of pretending to work last week with a short trip to Rotterdam, by train.

-Tagskryt – meaning literally train brag – is a big trend now; everywhere I go I’m meeting people who have ‘given up flying’ as their contribution to stopping global warming.
+Tagskryt – meaning literally train brag – is a big travel trend now; everywhere I go I’m meeting people who have ‘given up flying’ as their contribution to stopping global warming.
 Many of these people never went anywhere anyway, and it’s easy to give up something you don’t do, but never mind.

 Sarah’s pointless fact: A related word to tagskryt is flygsham, meaning literally flight shame.